bamyers99/Bambots/README.md

 Bambots
 =======

-Bambots are a collection of Wikipedia bots.
+Bambots are a collection of [Wikipedia](https://en.wikipedia.org/) bots.

+* CleanupWorklistBot is a [WikiProject](https://en.wikipedia.org/wiki/Wikipedia:WikiProject) cleanup list generator.
-* InceptionBot is a [Wikipedia](https://en.wikipedia.org/) [WikiProject](https://en.wikipedia.org/wiki/Wikipedia:WikiProject) new article locator.
+* InceptionBot is a WikiProject new article locator.
-* WPMissingTmplBot is a Wikipedia WikiProject talk page missing banner locator.
+* WPMissingTmplBot is a WikiProject talk page missing banner locator.
-* WPPageListBot is a Wikipedia WikiProject associated page locator.
+* WPPageListBot is a WikiProject associated page locator.

 Directory structure
 ===================